Hidden Hebrides

 www.britishairways.com - London Heathrow.

-www.flysas.com - Copenhagen
+www.flysas.com - Copenhagen, Oslo

 www.aerlingus.com - Dublin.